-Employees may access their Inservice transcripts online using PGS.
+Employees may access their Inservice transcripts online using the Professional Growth System (PGS).
 An employee with a question regarding points earned may call/email the Inservice Office for information or assistance at any time.

 How to Transfer Points from One District to Another for Recertification